-WHO: Study finds 4 drugs have little to no effect on COVID
+Study finds 4 drugs have little to no effect on COVID-19

 “The big story is the finding that remdesivir produces no meaningful impact on survival,” he said in a statement.
 He said the drug is now recommended in some countries but there have been significant concerns about supply, cost and access.

-“This is a drug that has to be given by intravenous infusion for 5 to 10 days,” noting it costs about $2,550 per treatment course.
+“This is a drug that has to be given by intravenous infusion for five to 10 days,” noting it costs about $2,550 per treatment course.
 “COVID affects millions of people and their families around the world.
 We need scalable, affordable, and equitable treatments.”

-A cocktail of treatments given to President Trump after he tested positive for the coronavirus included remdesivir.
+The treatments given to President Trump after he tested positive for the coronavirus included remdesivir.

 WHO said the study, which covered more than 30 countries, looked at the effects of the treatments on overall death rates, whether or not patients need breathing machines, and how much time patients spent recovering in hospitals.

-Note: This story has been corrected to remove an erroneous reference to remdesivir being a repurposed malaria drug.